What CRC Actually Reviews

 Provide Payroll Data

-CRC works with a focused subset of your payroll data — avoiding the need for sensitive or personally identifying information wherever possible.
+CRC works with a focused subset of your payroll data to identify potential payroll errors, inconsistencies, and early risk signals — without requiring sensitive or full-system access.

 CRC is designed to work with the data you already have — nothing more.